githubtraining/introduction-to-github-apps/responses/01_intro-gh-apps.md

-# Welcome to the Introduction to GitHub Apps course
+# Welcome to Getting started with GitHub Apps

 Before we start using real GitHub applications, let's get some foundations out of the way.